You need to find your starting line before beginning your learning journey.

 From CEFR B1 to B2

-You can speak, read and write but with glaring grammatical errors.
+At the B1 CEFR level, you can speak, read and write, but with glaring grammatical errors.
 You won’t sound professional, but it is good enough for you to get by.
+People at this level are often stuck in a rut.

-People at this level are usually stuck in a rut.
 It would seem impossible to progress, but everyone can advance to the next level with the right mindset and training.
-You will need between 200 to 300 hours.
+You will need between 200 to 300 hours to reach B2 level.

 From B2 to C1

+When you’ve reached B2 level, your English level is already quite close to that of a native speaker.
 You can speak confidently in various situations and can write well.

 Click on each button to show your target CEFR English level before attempting the test.